Incentivizing Positive Behavior

 There are disabled players who can’t play the game.
 CoD lacks accessibility features especially in their companion app.

-Not everyone is as bad, one bad game can be misconstrued and is used paint a whole gaming community.
+Not everyone is as bad, one bad game can be used to paint a bad image for the whole gaming community.

 To capture ideas floating around my head before it got away, I participated in these activities (Abstraction Laddering and Get to the Bottom of the Stack) to question these concepts and to delve deeper in each one and formulate quick solutions in order to inspire more creative solutions.